lukaszromerowicz/personal-react/src/posts/hosting-spa-cloudfront-s3.md

 2. Bundle of application to be hosted

 ## Creating an S3 bucket
 Let's start by creating an S3 bucket.
 We will keep it private, so that our files will not be accessible directly.
-Instead they will be served by our CloudFront distribution.

 1. After logging in to your AWS account head into the S3 section - press `Services` in the top navigation bar, enter `S3` and click on the first result: `S3 Scalable Storage in the Cloud`.